scottzach1/Project-Beans/project_requirement/project-requirement.md

 rocket and its components does not sustain any significant damage during normal use.
 The rocket is considered reliable if it is able to undertake several flights, and is constructed in a way that prevents physical damage to its components.
+This also requires that the package consistently meets the design requirements and functionailty without issue.

 #### 4.7.2 Verifying Software Non-Functional System Attributes